-- Keep activities quiet at least 1-2 hours before bedtime.
+- Keep activities quiet for at least 1-2 hours before bedtime.

-- Try to keep schoolwork and out of the bedroom.
-Ideally, use bedrooms just for sleeping or make a clear distinction between daytime bed use and night‐time bed use (e.g. by changing a cover, sleep pillows versus wake pillows).
+- Try to keep schoolwork out of the bedroom.
+Ideally, use bedrooms just for sleeping or clearly distinguish between daytime and night‐time bed use (e.g. by changing a cover, sleep pillows versus wake pillows).

 - Ensure filters on phones, tablets, and computers

-- Most night lights actually emit blue light, change to lights on the Amber Spectrum
+- Most night lights emit blue light, changing to glow on the Amber Spectrum.

 A bedtime routine should be simple and only take 40 minutes tops.